FrostCorealis/FrostCorealis/README.md

 I struggled with Visual Studio Code.
 I fought with Hardhat, Brownie, and assorted other installs, but with help from Storm, who is more experienced with the terminal than I, Visual Studio Code has been tamed.
 For the most part.

 The hackathon has been inspiring, frustrating, humbling, and life-changing.
-CryptoZombies and Buildspace joined Storm and me as honorary members of Team Corealis.
+CryptoZombies and Buildspace are now honorary members of Team Corealis.